FIWARE/tutorials.Identity-Management/README.md

 user is able to exercise.  **Keyrock** can then be used with other enablers can be used to limit and lock-down access.
 The details of the access flows are discussed below and in subsequent tutorials.

-The reasoning behind OAuth2 is that you never need to expose your own username and password to a third party to give them  full access - you merely permit the relevant access which can be either Read-Only or Read-Write and such access can be defined down to a granular level.
+The reasoning behind OAuth2 is that you never need to expose your own user name and password to a third party to give them  full access - you merely permit the relevant access which can be either Read-Only or Read-Write and such access can be defined down to a granular level.
 Furthermore there is provision for revoking access at any time, leaving the resource owner in control of who can access what.